Super Bowl XXXVII: Broadcasting

-Following its postgame coverage, ABC aired an episode of Alias titled "Phase One", then, after a break for late local news, premiered its new late night talk show Jimmy Kimmel Live!.
+For its Super Bowl lead-out program, ABC aired an episode of Alias titled "Phase One".
+Then after the break for late local news, the network premiered its new late night talk show Jimmy Kimmel Live!.

-NBC provided counter-programming against the halftime show, airing a live segment of "Weekend Update" from the comedy–variety show Saturday Night Live featuring Jimmy Fallon and Tina Fey.
+NBC, which did not hold any NFL television rights during this time between the 1998 and 2005 seasons, provided counter-programming against the halftime show, airing a live segment of "Weekend Update" from the comedy–variety show Saturday Night Live featuring Jimmy Fallon and Tina Fey.